-A while ago his tax returns for the years 2005 and 2009 were re-assessed by CRA and they ruled he was not entitled to those refunds, because they resulted from charity donations which were disallowed.
+A while ago his tax returns for several years long passed were re-assessed by CRA and they ruled he was not entitled to those refunds, because they resulted from charity donations which were disallowed.

 Canada Revenue sees Kirton as one of many victims taken advantage of by tax preparers whose services formed part of a charity tax refund scheme.
 The roughly $175,000 of tax debt that Kirton owes is made up of $63,000 principal and $112,000 of penalties and interest!

 Naturally, Kirton felt overwhelmed by his circumstances, and sat down with Howard Landau of Dodick Landau, who specialize in personal debt solutions.